alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-15-swear-by-allah-and-his-messenger.md

 ---
+group1: true
+hijri: Dhul-Qa'dah 25, 1441
+lang: en
 layout: post
-title: "Ruling on swearing by Allah and His Messenger"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatawa Al-Lajnah Al-Da'mah, Fatwa no.5611, Question 11"
+source: Fatawa Al-Lajnah Al-Da'mah, Fatwa no.5611, Question 11
-category: [oaths]
+summary: It is impermissible to do so, for the Messenger of Allah said, Whoever makes an oath should swear by Allah or else remain silent.
-tags: [alifta]
+tags:
-hijri: "Dhul-Qa'dah 25, 1441"
+- alifta
+title: Ruling on swearing by Allah and His Messenger
 translation: false
-summary: "It is impermissible to do so, for the Messenger of Allah said, Whoever makes an oath should swear by Allah or else remain silent."
-group1: true
 ---

 ### Question: